-The majority of buildings will be termed a ‘critical structure’ as defined in the recognised British Standard for the design, installation and testing of lightning protection systems and will require an annual test and inspection programme undertaken by a competent Specialist Contractor to ensure their continued safety.
+The majority of buildings will be termed a ‘critical structure’ as defined in the recognised British Standard for protection against lightning and will require an annual test and inspection programme undertaken by a competent Specialist Contractor to ensure their continued safety.

 What is a Critical Structure?

 A critical structure is defined as one which contains sensitive internal systems including office blocks; commercial buildings or places where a high number of people may be present, such as churches or heritage buildings; and buildings where explosive materials are stored.
 Buildings which are classed as ‘critical’ should have their lightning protection system visually inspected every six months with electrical testing performed once a year.

 Electrical testing should be undertaken every year by a competent person who has the training and experience of working within the lightning protection industry.
 ATLAS recommends that clients use the services of a Specialist Contractor which has the knowledge and skills to test and inspect the system in line with its design and installation.